aehrc/AskBeacon/README.md

 We have hosted a demo instance to allow potential researchers to perform basic evaluation of the system.
 The demo instance uses `1000 Genomes Phase 3` data.
 You can access the demo instance using the following link.

+🛑 Variant queries of 1000 genomes phase 3 data is associated with `GRCH37`.
+Hence queries must be of the following form;

+> Get me all the individuals having a variant in first chromosome between 11856377 to 11856379 under assembly id "GRCH37"

 <a href="https://d147alp44qcbqe.cloudfront.net/home">AskBeacon Web Interface</a>

 <p align="center">